Heramb-Rallapally/Low-Risk-Autonomous-RBAC-Automation-and-Escalation-System/readme.md

 - Add health checks, readiness/startup probes, metrics (Prometheus) and structured logs (JSON) sent to a central log store.
 - Implement RBAC for the Kubernetes cluster and restrict service account permissions using least privilege.

-## Testing & QA
-- Unit test controllers, services, and agent tools.
-- Add integration tests that exercise API endpoints with mocked backend dependencies and a test database.
-- Create end-to-end tests for key workflows: request -> policy evaluation -> approval -> audit entry.

 ## Operational considerations
 - Rate-limit and monitor calls to external LLM providers.
 - Implement request/response tracing (correlation IDs) for observability across backend and agents.
 - Maintain an approvals ledger and changelog for policy edits to satisfy audit/regulatory requirements.

-## Contribution & Governance
-- Follow enterprise code review policies and require PRs with tests and documentation.
-- Maintain a CHANGELOG and semantic versioning.
-- Add CODEOWNERS and an internal developer handbook for contributor guidance.

 ## Roadmap & Extensions
 - Policy-as-code enforcement with automated tests.